-The webinar will start with a panel featuring the following experts:
+The webinar started with a panel featuring the following experts:

 Statement of need

 Social determinants of health drive 60% of health outcomes and are responsible for health inequality between individuals living in low-income, vulnerable communities, and their counterparts.
 These social challenges are expected to rise to historic levels as a result of COVID-19, particularly food insecurity and economic vulnerability.

 More than 49M people and 13% of US households are already food insecure, and many more are unable to obtain healthy food.
 Food insecurity - and demand for support from food banks - spiked immediately in the weeks following shelter-in-place orders.
 Feeding America’s research highlights that with an increase in unemployment and child poverty, there could be a 9.3% increase in the overall child food insecurity rate, and “[brings] the total child food insecurity rate potentially to 24.5%,” or 1 in 4 children in the US.
 Among the general population, Feeding America reported that “within a week of CDC guidelines on social distancing to reduce the spread of COVID-19, 41% of food banks were already reporting an immediate critical funding shortfall.”

 Food insecurity is only one symptom of the greater economic vulnerability experienced by low-income communities.
 The National Low Income Housing Coalition reports that no state in the country has an adequate supply of affordable rental housing for the lowest-income renters.
 Low wage workers are more likely to lose their jobs during this crisis.
 Many low-income families have volatile incomes and would not be able to cover a $400 surprise expense.
 Housing, access to work, and financial health are also critical to health and wellbeing.